Sugar Skull Art

 I have also published two books featuring sugar skulls and Day of the Dead imagery.
 Both books are unique (and different from the coloring pages above), so you won't find any repeats!
 They can be purchased in stores and online.
 Click below to preview the inside pages!

-My newest sugar skull art will soon be available in a 2017 wall calendar by Andrews McMeel Publishing, so you can enjoy my sugar skull art every month (and every day) of the year!
-The calendar features high-quality reproductions of 13 of my Day of the Dead sugar skull designs; plus a page for September, October, November and December, 2016 — so you can start using it this year!
+My newest sugar skull art is now available in a 2018 wall calendar by Andrews McMeel Publishing, so you can enjoy my sugar skull art every month (and every day) of the year!
+The calendar features high-quality reproductions of 13 of my Day of the Dead sugar skull designs; plus a page for September, October, November and December, 2017 — so you can start using it this year!